 Service Member Divorce Proceedings

-Contact an experienced military divorce lawyer for the specific details that may affect you in a divorce where one or more of the parties involved are service members.
+Contact experienced family law attorneys in Colorado Springs for the specific details that may affect you in a divorce where one or more of the parties involved are service members.
 The procedures essentially remain the same, but there are a few significant differences regarding the laws governing military personnel versus civil laws.

 The Colorado Springs military divorce lawyers at Moran & Associates serve all military personnel from Cheyenne Mountain AFB, Fort Carson, U.S. Air Force Academy, Peterson AFB & Schriever AFB.